 WILLIAM LEISS was born in New York City and grew up in rural Pennsylvania.
-He completed his B. A. undergraduate major in American History, a M.A. at Brandeis, and a Ph.D. in philosophy at the University of California, San Diego.
+He completed his B. A. undergraduate major in American History at Fairleigh Dickinson University, a M.A. in the history of ideas at Brandeis, and a Ph.D. in philosophy at the University of California, San Diego.
 In 1968 he emigrated to Canada and taught there in varied academic programs at seven universities before retiring as Emeritus Professor in the School of Policy Studies at Queen's University.
 He is author, co-author, editor, or contributor for twenty books (www.leiss.ca) as well as journal articles and consulting reports.
-The author is grateful to his friend, Dr. Michael Tyshenko of Ottawa, for preparing Figures 4 and 5.
+The author is grateful to his friend, Dr. Michael Tyshenko of Ottawa, for preparing Figure 4.
+Note that this Figure was created in February 2020.